rayryeng/Udacity_Self_Driving_Car_Nanodegree/CarND-Traffic-Sign-Classifier-Project-P3/final_report.md

 ### Model Training
 To optimise this neural network, the Adam optimiser was used with a learning rate of 0.001.
 The batch size I used was 64, the number of epochs used was 50 and the loss function use was the *sparse* categorical cross-entropy function.
 The reason why is because this avoids unnecessarily transforming the class labels into one-hot encoded vectors.
 The sparse categorical cross-entropy loss function expects the integer ID of the ground truth target, so it makes computing the cross entropy more stable.
 The choice of these parameters was mostly due to trial and error, combined with the hardware resources I have access to (I am using a P100 GPU) making a balance between speed and computational efficiency.
 I set up a model checkpoint callback such that we save the model with the highest validation accuracy over the epochs.
-Even though we finish training at 50 epochs, there may have been an epoch before this point that achieved a higher validation accuracy than what was seen at the end so we will use whatever model is saved that has the highest validation accuracy.
+Even though we finish training at 50 epochs which may be considered much longer than most systems that train with the resolution of these kinds of images, there will inevitably have been an epoch before this point that achieved a higher validation accuracy than what was seen at the end so we will use whatever model is saved that has the highest validation accuracy.
+Therefore, training with a large number of epochs, but enforcing a callback to save the model with the highest validation accuracy is a form of early stopping.

 ### Solution Approach